-All software on this page is distributed as open source and free software under the GNU General Public License (aka GPL).
+Effective 0001 UTC, 21 November 2019, all software on this page is distributed as open source under the The MIT License.

-All information at this site © 2000-2013, Gary C. Kessler.
-Permission to use the material here is extended to any of this site's visitors, as long as appropriate attribution is provided and the information is not altered in any way without express written permission of the author.
+All material on this site © 1996-, Gary C. Kessler.
+All rights reserved.
+Permission to use the material on this site is extended for individual personal use and for non-commercial distribution, as long as appropriate attribution is provided and the information is not altered in any way without express written permission from the author.